sharduul/chalk/_posts/2020-03-6-vscode-must-have-extensions.md

 ## Polacode

-When you need to share some code in an image format this apps do that.
-It has various combinations of thems with fonts and creates beautiful code polaroids or cod-aroids.
+When you need to share some code in an image format these apps do that.
+It has various combinations of them with fonts and creates beautiful code polaroids or cod-aroids.

 [**Install Polacode from VS marketplace**](https://marketplace.visualstudio.com/items?itemName=pnp.polacode)